GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 The general formulation of the reward function was given by @eq:rl:problem:reward.
 Its final parameter values have been tuned empirically to ensure proper training dynamics and the convergence to satisfying policies.
 This process is later discussed in the @sec:rl:results:reward_design, which also gives the final expression of the reward function.

-#draft[
-  Insist on the fact that we implemented the complete pipeline:
-  - RL environment (with the simulator)
-  - PPO algorithm
-  - NN architecture
-  - Training code, evaluation, validation or maybe in the conclusion...
-]